 - Tequila – silver

 To take the spicy and flavor over the top in this pineapple jalapeño margarita, I recommend a jalapeño infused simple syrup.
 I’ve included how-to in the recipe notes below.
 In this margarita, muddling the jalapeño with simple and limes releases their essential oils and juices.
 This technique elevates any cocktail utilizing fresh ingredients, and is my favorite preparation.
 In summary, here’s how to make this spicy margarita (see recipe card for details):

-- In a cocktail shaker or stir glass, add the jalapeño, simple and limes.
+- First, in a cocktail shaker or stir glass, add the jalapeño, simple and limes.
 Gently muddle the ingredients.

-- Pour in the Tequila and pineapple juice.
+- Next, pour in the Tequila and pineapple juice.
 Stir.

-- Double strain into salt rimmed and iced low ball glasses.
+- Last, double strain into salt rimmed and iced low ball glasses.

-- Simple or Agave Nectar: to make these margaritas skinny, use agave nectar instead of simple to sweeten the margaritas.
+- Simple or Agave Nectar: to make these margaritas skinny, use agave nectar instead of simple to sweeten.
 Either will work!
-As always, sweeten to taste.
+As always in cocktails, sweeten to taste.

-- I include two preparations in the recipe below: a single cocktail and serving for four.
+- Single or Pitcher: I include two preparations in the pineapple jalapeño margarita recipe below: a single cocktail and a pitcher for four.
 The preparation is slightly different for four servings than it is for one.
 For one or two servings, muddling limes is practical because there’s only a few limes to muddle.
 Muddling limes for more than two servings just isn’t practical, so simply juice the limes instead.

-- The level of spicy is such a personal matter.
+- How Spicy?
+The level of spicy is a personal matter.
 After making the margarita once or twice, you’ll find what level you like.
 Thing is, heat varies from one jalapeño to another… controlling the spicy completely can be a little tricky.
 However if you’re feeling timid about this spicy margarita, scrape the ribs and seeds from the jalapeño and discard them before introducing jalapeño to the other ingredients.

 - For the simple syrup, a few jalapeño slices can be infused to take the spicy over the top! *See recipe notes.